pyrocko/pyrocko/doc/source/formats/basic_event.rst

 * moment tensor entries must be given in [Nm], in north-east-down coordinate system

-Use the library functions :py:func:`pyrocko.model.load_events` and :py:func:`pyrocko.model.dump_events` to read and write basic event files.
+Use the library functions :py:func:`~pyrocko.model.event.load_events` and :py:func:`~pyrocko.model.event.dump_events` to read and write basic event files.

 .. note::